-Meeting customer requirements is crucial.
-As mentioned earlier, making sure that customers are satisfied with what they receive from your business—whether it be a product or service — is important to a company’s success.
+Understanding and meeting customer requirements is crucial.
+As mentioned earlier, making sure that customers are satisfied with what they receive from your business — whether it be a product or service — is important to a company’s success.

 Keeping communication active between your organization and customers will help improve satisfaction and help reduce any concerns they may have.
 The customer service team and the sales and marketing department are both responsible for ensuring a line of communication always exists between you and the customer.

 Owners are always anxious to see performance evaluations.
-However, it is important to review your business’s performance rate routinely, so you know which facets of your quality management system are working correctly—and which aren’t, so you can make improvements later.
+However, it is important to review your business’s performance rate routinely, so you know which facets of your quality systems are working correctly — and which aren’t, so you can make improvements later.

-There are, in total, seven types of methods of developing and responding to performance reviews, including looking trends that occur in non-conformities, creating and implementing corrective actions and reviewing requirements set out by both the QMS and ISO 9001.
+There are various methods of developing and responding to performance evaluation, including looking trends that occur in non-conformities, creating and implementing corrective actions and reviewing requirements set out by both the QMS and ISO 9001.

-Last, but not least, in the quality manual - the last of the mandatory documents, we have improvement.
+Last, but not least, in the quality manual — the last of the mandatory requirements, we have improvement.
 The quality manager is one of the more important roles involved in this section, responsible for using evaluation tools to assess the QMS and develop recommendations for improvements.

 Your organization should also make sure that the data that is analyzed is relevant to your QMS and relates to both short-term and long-term improvement.